ThembiNsele/ClimateMind-Backend/README.md

         docker-compose up -d
     ```

-4. Store the docker container id as a variable by doing:
+4. If needed, you can store the docker container id as a variable by doing:
     * FOR MAC/LINUX:
     ```
         CLIMATEMIND_ID=$(docker ps -lq)